Home

 OS Grid ref:- SW355313

-The large and complex barrow measures 72 feet (22 metres) in diameter and dates from the Late Neolithic or Early Bronze Age - around 2,500 BC to 1,000 BC .
-It consists of a round chambered cairn or entrance grave located in a panoramic position on the edge of the Atlantic coast, with superb views from Cape Cornwall to Sennen, in clear weather, the Scilly Isles may be sighted from the cairn.
+The elaborate and unusual monument consists of a round chambered cairn or entrance grave located in a panoramic position on the edge of the Atlantic coast, with superb views from Cape Cornwall to Sennen, in clear weather, the Scilly Isles may be sighted from the cairn.
+The barrow entrance faces southwest towards the setting sun.

-The site is managed by the National Trust.
+The site is in the guardianship of English Heritage, and is managed by the National Trust.

 Directions